NowTHINK!AboutIt

 Moses is the guy that intrigues us all but I don’t know of anyone who wants to trade places with him.
 King David, yes, but not Moses.

-Moses accomplished more in his life than any other Bible figure and he wore many pairs of shoes in the process: statesman, historian, judge, commander, prophet, author, teacher, and intercessor, but that doesn’t make him appealing.
+Moses accomplished more in his life than any other Bible figure and he wore many hats in the process: statesman, historian, judge, commander, prophet, author, teacher, and intercessor, but that doesn’t make him appealing.

 Interesting, maybe, but not appealing.